← Back to Stories

 Details reported by only one source:

-- The Guardian notes Trump described Taiwan arms sales as a 'very good negotiating chip' during his Beijing visit, suggesting he may break with US policy of not consulting China on the matter.
+• Trump described Taiwan arms sales as a 'very good negotiating chip' with China, violating US policy of not consulting Beijing on the issue

-- The Guardian reports Trump discussed Taiwan in 'great detail' with Xi and plans to speak with Taiwan’s President Lai Ching-te, a move that would provoke Beijing.
+• Trump suggested he may speak directly with Taiwan’s President Lai Ching-te, a move that would provoke Beijing

-- ABC notes a separate $15.4 billion weapons package authorized in December 2025 that has yet to move forward.
+• A separate $15.4 billion weapons package authorized in December 2025 remains stalled

-- The Guardian states the pending arms package is $14 billion, while ABC states the approved but stalled deal is $19.6 billion.
+• The Guardian reports the paused arms package is $14 billion, while ABC states it is $19.6 billion

 Source Articles